c4710n/ft/README.md

 ### Updating PIXI

-ft hacks codes from PIXI.
-So, when updating PIXI, remember to search `OVERRIDES ORIGINAL PIXI CODE` in order to locate related codes.
+ft hacks codes from pixi.js.
+So, when updating pixi.js, remember to search `OVERRIDES ORIGINAL PIXI CODE` in order to locate related codes.

 ## Supported By